-Make a romantic meal for two at home with pan fried Caprese Steak Dinner For Two with mozzarella, tomatoes, basil, and arugula.
+Make a romantic steak dinner at home with pan fried Caprese Steak Dinner For Two with mozzarella, tomatoes, basil, and arugula.

 I actually love eating steak, but it’s not a meal I cook often due to the price.

-However, with Valentine’s Day coming up I wanted to share an easy romantic steak dinner recipe you can use to impress your partner (or to impress yourself with how well you can cook, like I do).
+However, since I’m a recipes for two blog I wanted to share an easy romantic steak dinner recipe you can use to impress your partner (or to impress yourself with how well you can cook, like I do).

 It’s a recipe I learned and fell in love with while in cooking school.
 I made a few changes, but the concept is the same.

-It’s a tasty Caprese Steak Dinner For Two, which is a pan fried sirloin steak with mozzarella, tomatoes, basil, and arugula.
+It’s a tasty Caprese Steak, which is a pan fried sirloin steak with mozzarella, tomatoes, basil, and arugula.

 Nervous about buying steak?
 Don’t be!
 I’ll guide you on which cut of beef to buy so you end up with a delicious tender steak rather than chewy shoe leather.

 The hardest part about buying steak is knowing which cut of beef to choose.
 There are SO many names, where do you begin?!